Detroit Lions 21 - New York Giants 16 - Big Blue Interactive

 - RG Ben Bredeson

-- RT Matt Peart
+- RT Korey Cunningham

 The starting defense for the Giants was:

-- NT Jordon Riley
+- DL Jordon Riley

-- DT Brandin Bryant
+- DL Brandin Bryant

-- OLB Tashawn Bower
+- OLB Tomon Fox

 - OLB Oshane Ximines